-Who was Mary Magdalene?
-Not every Gospel account of Jesus’ life, death, and resurrection focus on the same events and details, but all four attest that Mary witnessed Jesus’ crucifixion and burial.
+Not every Gospel account of Jesus’ life, death, and resurrection focuses on the same events and details, but all four attest that Mary Magdalene witnessed Jesus’ crucifixion and burial.
 Her connection to Jesus was undeniable.
 The healing that took place in her life on account of His miraculous presence inspired the rededication of her life to follow Jesus to His burial . . . until she could no longer physically see her Savior.

-Here are five questions answered about Mary Magdalene in the Bible.
+Here are five questions answered about the life and story of Mary Magdalene in the Bible.

 “Jesus traveled about from one town and village to another, proclaiming the good news of the kingdom of God.
 There Twelve were with him, and also some women who had been cured of evil spirits and diseases: Mary (called Magdalene) from whom seven demons had come out…” Luke 8:1-2

 One can only speculate what it was like at the moment Jesus looked upon Mary in her state of desperation.
 Only He could have seen who she really was regardless of her derailed state.
-Not only did he recognize her, but commanded the demons to leave her.
-Though there are not a lot of details recorded about this event, her name is among the few mentioned in recordings of Jesus’ healings.
-The friendship forged from the freedom she suffered through led to Mary’s entire life henceforth serving as a reflection of her gratitude.
+Not only did He recognize her, but He commanded the demons to leave her.
+Though not many details are recorded about this event, her name is among the few mentioned in the recordings of Jesus’ healings.
+The friendship forged from the freedom she suffered through led to Mary’s entire life, henceforth serving as a reflection of her gratitude.

-2. Was it Mary Magdalene that poured out perfume at Jesus’ feet?
+Did Mary Magdalene pour out perfume at Jesus’ feet?

-She was one of many in a literal sea of Mary’s that followed Jesus, being that it was the most common name for a Jewish female.
+She was one of many Marys that followed Jesus, being that it was the most common name for a Jewish female.
 Thus, when writing about her, it was necessary to clarify which Mary.
 Some historians claim that it was not Mary Magdalene that poured out perfume onto Jesus’ feet, but rather Mary of Bethany.
-Although the account is recorded in all of the Gospels, Mary Magdalene is never specified.
+Although the account is recorded in all the Gospel books, Mary Magdalene is never specified.

 "A woman in that town who lived a sinful life learned that Jesus was eating at the Pharisee’s house, so she came there with an alabaster jar of perfume.
 As she stood behind him at his feet weeping, she began to wet his feet with her tears.
 Then she wiped them with her hair, kissed them and poured perfume on them."
 Luke 7:37 NIV

-It’s also proposed that by confusing the two, and inaccurate version of a promiscuous Mary Magdalene circulated.
+It’s also proposed that by confusing the two, an inaccurate version of a promiscuous Mary Magdalene circulated.
 It certainly makes sense for Mary to pour out perfume at Jesus’ feet.
-She’s often given credit for understanding the teachings of Jesus’ more than anyone else.
-So when he explains to a haughty Judas that “you will always have the poor, but you will not always have me,” it may seem plausible to give light to the possibility that it was, indeed, the same Mary Magdalene who was delivered from seven demons.
+She’s often given credit for understanding the teachings of Jesus more than anyone else.
+So when he explains to a haughty Judas that “you will always have the poor, but you will not always have me,” it may seem plausible to give light to the possibility that it was the same Mary Magdalene who was delivered from seven demons.

 "After this, Jesus traveled about from one town and village to another, proclaiming the good news of the kingdom of God.
 The Twelve were with him, and also some women who had been cured of evil spirits and diseases: Mary (called Magdalene) from whom seven demons had come out; Joanna the wife of Chuza, the manager of Herod’s household; Susanna; and many others.
 These women were helping to support them out of their own means."
 Luke 8:1-3 NIV